aedilis/campaign/static/media/green-tide-rises.eccd0de4dae0d49f268f.md

 > QUOTATION
 >
 > Ain't seen many 'umies in dis desert fer a bit and woz startin' ta get bored.
 Squabblin' wiv uvver orks iz fun an' all, but seems a waste ta be on da 'umie planet an' not fite any 'umies.
-Den some [weirdboy](#/characters/wortskab) pops into da camp babblin' about dis big group of 'umies 'Furd Krumpinee' wots been winnin' all da fites lately somewhereelse.
+Den some [weirdboy](#/characters/wortskab) pops into da camp babblin' about dis big group of 'umies 'Furd Krumpinee' wots been winnin' all da fites lately somewhere else.
 Seemed like a larf so I asked which way and rounded up da ladz.
 >
 > [Warboss Urlakk Loudgob](#/characters/urlakk-loudgob)

 > QUOTATION
 >
-> Large and growing band of xenos appears inbound for the [317th's] (#/factions/hegesthean-dusters) position.
+> Large and growing band of xenos appears inbound for the [317th's](#/factions/hegesthean-dusters) position.
 All Companies currently engaged in holding existing territory.
 Intercept with highest mobility force available before this new enemy destabilizes our recent gains.
 >
 > Imperial Vox Relay, 365 024.M42